wongd-hub/justBlackjack/README.md

-# just_blackjack
+# justBlackjack

-This repo houses the code for just_blackjack, a website whose main purpose is to provide a clean, easy, and risk-free environment in which to learn how to play Blackjack.
+This repo houses the code for justBlackjack, a website whose main purpose is to provide a clean, easy, and risk-free environment in which to learn how to play Blackjack.